SWI-Prolog/rclswi/README.md

 __WARNING__

 > This is not (yet) a useful ROS2 client.
-Currently it only handles the
+Currently it only handles
+>
+>   - The publish/subscribe API
+>   - The logging API.
-> ROS publish/subscribe API and the logging API.
+>   - The low-level services API (client and service).
 >
 > We plan to turn this into a full   client.
 If you want to help, please
 > have a look at the TODO list at the end of this README.